ICL-EIE-Team-16/cpu-coursework/README.md

 ## Assembler
 In order to speed ut testing, MIPS assembler was implemented in C++.
 This assembler takes as an input assembly file with MIPS instructions.
 As an output, it then generates hex files that are loaded to RAM memory using file as a parameter in Verilog.
 The assembler was developed with a use of test driven development.
 Unit tests can be found in `test/utils/test`.
 The test cases are written in Google Test and the whole C++ environment was set up using CMake.
 Due to the fact that MIPS programs start at `0xBFC00000`, all data address are automatically aligned by offset of `0xBFC00000`.
-Currently, the assembler does not implement noop instruction.
+The nop instruction in the assembler can be written as `NOP`.
-Regular expressions for instructions validation are not that perfect.
+Regular expressions for instructions validation are not that perfect yet.

 ### Todo
-- Add clean up to testing scripts.
 - Test option to jump backwards.
 - Add negative offsets to memory instructions.
 - Need more programs - that check problems such as negative offsets and correct sign extensions.
+- Add execution permission command for each script.

 Registers encoding: [DOC Imperial](https://www.doc.ic.ac.uk/lab/secondyear/spim/node10.html)